U2 song lyrics that refer to Jesus, Yahweh and the Bible

 Stranger in a Strange Land

-The line "where is the hope, and where is the faith, and the love?" hints at a lost soul that needs some guidance in light of a world they are concerned about such one where the cartoon network leads into the news and the blind lead the blondes.
+The line "where is the hope, and where is the faith, and the love?" suggests a lost soul, searching for direction in a chaotic and troubling world.
+The reference to a world where the "cartoon network leads into the news" and the "blind lead the blondes" paints a picture of societal confusion and moral disorientation, highlighting the sense of disillusionment that the character feels.

 Salome